MihailGjorgjiev/SDES-Differential-Cryptoanalysis/README.md

-# Project Name
+# Differential Cryptoanalysis of the S-DES algorithm

-Brief description of your project.
+Cryptography assignment to apply differential cryptoanalysis of the S-DES algorithm

 ## Installation